hliulab/multimodal/README.md

 This project involves the extraction of radiomics features using the pyradiomics 3.1.0.
 The dataset includes features extracted from pre-treatment and early on-treatment CT scans.

-1. **Radiomics Features Extraction:**
+1. **Radiomic Features:**
-   - Radiomics features before treatment are stored in `dataset/Immunotherapy_before_feature.xlsx`.
+   - Radiomic features before treatment are stored in `dataset/Immunotherapy_before_feature.xlsx`.
-   - Radiomics features after treatment are stored in `dataset/ImmunotherapyCT_after_feature.xlsx`.
+   - Radiomic features of early on-treatment are stored in `dataset/ImmunotherapyCT_after_feature.xlsx`.

 2. **Clinical and Radiomics feature Integration:**
    - The combined dataset, which includes clinical variables and radiomics features, is stored in `combined.xlsx`.